 An important thing to remember is that dry beans absorb a lot of water.
 I use 6 cups of water with 1 pound of pinto beans.
 The beans don’t absorb all 6 cups of the water.
 You’ll have lots of nice bean broth, which you can eat with the beans.
 I like to let the beans sit in the cooking liquid while they cool a bit so they can absorb a little more of that delicious broth.

 Season the beans liberally with chopped onion, a bay leaf or two, salt and pepper.
 Put the lid on securely, select Pressure Cook, set the cooking time for 50 minutes, and let the pinto beans cook.
 When the cooking time is up, natural release for 15 minutes, then quick release any remaining pressure.
 That’s it!
-In less than an hour, you have perfectly cooked pinto beans, firm but not crunchy.
+In just over an hour, you have perfectly cooked pinto beans, firm but not crunchy.

 I like to use these cooked pinto beans in a variety of recipes.
 You can make them into refried beans, add them to your favorite chili with ground beef or turkey, make soup or vegetarian stuffed peppers (coming soon!), or use them in a taco salad.
 I really like this quinoa salad with pinto beans and avocado dressing.
 One of my favorite pinto bean dishes is frijoles borrachos, or “drunken beans”.

 Instant Pot pinto beans are delicious just plain, too.
 I had a bowl of cooked pinto beans on the counter cooling and my mom and I kept sneaking a taste because they’re kind of addicting.

 Do you need to soak the beans before they are cooked in a pressure cooker?